transloadit/node-sdk/README.md

 const Transloadit = require('transloadit')

 const transloadit = new Transloadit({
-  authKey   : 'YOUR_TRANSLOADIT_KEY',
+  authKey: 'YOUR_TRANSLOADIT_KEY',
   authSecret: 'YOUR_TRANSLOADIT_SECRET',
-});
+})

-(async () => {
+;(async () => {
   try {
     const options = {
       files: {
         file1: '/PATH/TO/FILE.jpg',
       },
       params: {
+        steps: {
-        steps: { // You can have many Steps.
+          // You can have many Steps.
 In this case we will just resize any inputs (:original)
           resize: {
-            use   : ':original',
+            use: ':original',
-            robot : '/image/resize',
+            robot: '/image/resize',
             result: true,
-            width : 75,
+            width: 75,
             height: 75,
           },
         },
         // OR if you already created a template, you can use it instead of "steps":
         // template_id: 'YOUR_TEMPLATE_ID',
       },
       waitForCompletion: true, // Wait for the Assembly (job) to finish executing before returning }

     const status = await transloadit.createAssembly(options)